remix-run/remix/docs/api/conventions.md

 **Note:** We use the word "error" to mean an uncaught exception; something you didn't anticipate happening.
 This is different from other types of "errors" that you are able to recover from easily, for example a 404 error where you can still show something in the user interface to indicate you weren't able to find some data.

-A Remix `ErrorBoundary` component works just like normal React [error boundaries](https://reactjs.org/docs/error-boundaries.html), but with a few extra capabilities.
+A Remix `ErrorBoundary` component works like normal React [error boundaries](https://reactjs.org/docs/error-boundaries.html), but with a few extra capabilities.
 When there is an error in your route component, the `ErrorBoundary` will be rendered in its place, nested inside any parent routes. `ErrorBoundary` components also render when there is an error in the `loader` or `action` functions for a route, so all errors for that route may be handled in one spot.

 An `ErrorBoundary` component receives one prop: the `error` that occurred.